corginomics/FortNitta/README.md

 # FortNitta
 #### A castle defense game for Android.

-A working apk is available [here](http://marshallhampson.com/fortnitta).
+A working apk and installation instructions are available [here](http://marshallhampson.com/fortnitta).

 However, this source code currently not working because its missing graphic sprites and sound due to those being copywritten.
 I plan on replacing those with ones that are either open-source or I own.